SurjitSahoo/notes/maths/linear_algebra.md

 > Linear Transformation : origin must not change and straight line should output straight line not a curve.

 -- As we know every vector is composed by scaling and adding the basis vectors.
--- So in order to transform (keeping the origin constant) just scale(-ve or +ve) and changing the   direction(angle) of basis vectors.
+-- So in order to transform (keeping the origin constant) just scale(-ve or +ve) and change the   direction(angle) of basis vectors.
 -- By doing that we get entire new basis vectors.

 $\overrightarrow{A}=3\hat{i}+4\hat{j}$ &nbsp;&nbsp; is a vector of specific length pointing in a direction, we've to transform it.